patx/micropie/README.md

 [![Logo](https://patx.github.io/micropie/logo.png)](https://patx.github.io/micropie)

 ## **Introduction**

-**MicroPie** is a fast, lightweight, modern Python web framework that supports asynchronous web applications.
-Designed with **flexibility** and **simplicity** in mind, MicroPie enables you to handle high-concurrency applications with ease while allowing natural integration with external tools like Socket.IO for real-time communication.
+**MicroPie** is a fast, lightweight, modern Python web (HTTP) framework built on ASGI for asynchronous web applications.
+Designed for **flexibility** and **simplicity**, it enables high-concurrency web apps with built-in session management, middleware, and optional template rendering. **Extensible** for integration with ASGI-compatible tools like [python-socketio](https://python-socketio.readthedocs.io/en/stable/server.html#running-as-an-asgi-application) and [ServeStatic](https://archmonger.github.io/ServeStatic/latest/quick-start/#using-with-asgi), it’s inspired by CherryPy and licensed under the BSD 3-Clause License.

 ### **Key Features**
 - 🔄 **Routing:** Automatic mapping of URLs to functions with support for dynamic and query parameters.